 Waves generated from abnormal events could also travel against the predominant swell propagation patterns (Goda, 1998), causing flooding on the eastern and southern islands of Maldives (UNDP, 2009).

-Mundoo is located in a moderate risk cyclonic hazard zone.
+The island is located in a moderate risk cyclonic hazard zone.
 It has the potential for a 1.8 m storm tide in a 500 year return period (UNDP, 2006).
-Mundoo is also subjected to rough waves during NE monsoon on the eastern rim.